WangZiyu012/wangziyu012.github.io/README.md

 # Welcome!

-Hi I'm Ziyu Wang, currently a master student @University of Tokyo.
+Hi I'm Ziyu Wang (王 梓瑜), currently a master student @University of Tokyo.

 My current main research interest is Mamba, primarily focusing on improving its capabilities in generative AI and sequence prediction.